JCMedinaG/JCMedinaG.github.io-MarsProject/README.md

  click the link

 3- Type localhost:5000 into the url bar and the application should open.
-Try the Scrape Button again.
+Try the Scrape Button again, and wait for the update.